szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make The Jade's Fang more powerful (1630) (BG2EE EET)

 This component changes the healing to a probability-based system: a 50% chance to heal 1 HP, a 20% chance to heal 2 HP, a 15% chance to heal 3 HP, a 10% chance to heal 4 HP, and a 5% chance to heal 5 HP.
-Additionally, there is now a 15% chance for the stun effect to trigger as well, but only if a Save vs. Spell is failed (the vanilla 5% chance allows no saving throw).
+Additionally, there is now a 15% chance for the stun effect to trigger as well, but only if a Save vs. Spell is failed (the vanilla 5% chance allows no Saving Throw).
 All effects now bypass Magic Resistance, which is probably an oversight in the original implementation.

 ### Make Heart of the Golem +2 more unique based on the description (1660) (BGEE BG2EE EET)